yclim95/active_record_migration_ex/README.md

 Maximum **5 hours**

 # Preparation
-1) Coordinate with your mentor to setup your assessment.
+1) Coordinate with your mentors for setting up your assessment.

 2) Fork this repo out by clicking the "Fork" button on the top on the GitHub page.
+Ask help when needed.

 3) Open a new terminal for your assessment.